gavanz5503/Week2Example/README.md

-# Week2Example
+# Week 2 Example
-Example repo to show off Github in CS 382
+Example repo to show off Github in CS 382.

+This was done during the 21-Jan Tuesday class session.